Bayesian parameter-estimation of Galactic binaries in LISA data with Gaussian Process Regression: The pipeline

 Therefore, it is expected that $\theta_{max}$ provides a good estimate of $\theta_{true}$ but $\theta_{max} \neq \theta_{true}$.
 To better describe this mismatch, we calculate the probability distribution of the parameters in the third part of the pipeline.

-Finding $\theta_{max}$ is a non-convex problem where methods such as gradient descent can likely get stuck in a local optima.
+Finding $\theta_{max}$ is a non-convex problem where methods such as gradient descent can likely get stuck in a local optimum.
 To find the global optima more time consuming search methods are needed.

 We use the prior distributions shown in Table \ref{tab:prior}.
 All prior distributions are uniform except for $\beta$, $\iota$ and $\dot{f}$.
 The prior is uniform in the sine ecliptic latitude $\sin \beta$, and cosine inclination $\cos \iota$.
-The prior of the frequency derivative is log-uniform $\log \dot{f}$, which spans across the frequency derivative of all signals of LDC1-3 \cite{LDC}.
-The frequency prior is uniform in the frequency window determined by the first section of the pipeline with a width of $\Delta f = \SI{1}{\mu Hz}$.
-Since we determine the amplitude $\mathcal{A}$ analytically we do not require a prior.
+The prior of the frequency derivative is log-uniform $\log \dot{f}$ and to determine the boundaries we use \cite{PhysRevD.101.123021}